Genre: Why You Must Understand It

 It sounds silly when we imagine it as a scene like that, but that is the position editors are in more often than we should be.

-If you tell your editor that you don't know where you want your book to go, they may give you feedback that takes your story to a place you don't want it to go.
-More often than not in cases like this, I must tell clients that a complete rewrite is required before their story can be postioned in a way that will be attractive to literary agents, publishers, and book buyers.
+If you tell your editor that you don’t know where you want your book to go, they may give you feedback that takes your story to a place you don’t want it to go.
+More often than not in cases like this, I must tell clients that a complete rewrite is required before their story can be positioned in a way that will be attractive to literary agents, publishers, and book buyers.

-Statments to the effect of "Well, I've already come all this way, done all this work.
-What is my book closest to?" are not good because taking the easy way out and wedging it into a category is setting yourself up for failure (not to mention demonstrating a lack of respect for your reader's time and financial investment).
+Statements to the effect of “Well, I’ve already come all this way, done all this work.
+What is my book closest to?” are not good because taking the easy way out and wedging it into a category is setting yourself up for failure (not to mention demonstrating a lack of respect for your reader’s time and financial investment).

 The Dangers of Misclassifying Your Book